Knowing when to split in blackjack is one of the least understood parts of the game, even among experienced players.

 Tens

-Some players get excited when they see a bad dealer card, but it’s a criminal play to give up a hand worth 20 that is is a very strong position to win.
+Some players get excited when they see a bad dealer card, but it’s a criminal play to give up a hand worth 20 that is in a very strong position to win at blackjack.
 The only exception to this rule is if you are card counting, as you may sometimes know when there are more Tens and Aces in the deck.

 Fours or Fives